 Held-to-maturity financial investments are non-derivative financial assets with fixed or determinable payments and fixed maturities, which Credicorp has the intention and ability to hold to maturity.
 After initial measurement, held-to-maturity financial investments are subsequently measured at amortized cost using the effective interest rate less impairment.
 Amortized cost is calculated by taking into account any discount or premium on acquisition and fees that are an integral part of the effective interest rate.
 The amortization is included in the caption "Interest and similar income" of the consolidated statements of income.
-The losses arising from impairment of such negative statements of income.
+The losses arising from impairment of such investments are recognized in the consolidated statements of income.